-Kepler’s RBI single gives Twins 6-5 win vs. Tigers in 10
+Kepler’s RBI single gives Twins 6-5 win vs Tigers in 10

 MINNEAPOLIS (AP) — Max Kepler’s RBI single in the bottom of the 10th inning against All-Star closer Gregory Soto gave the Minnesota Twins a 6-5 victory over the Detroit Tigers on Monday night.

-Soto walked the bases loaded in the ninth before striking out Willians Astudillo on three pitches, finishing him with a 100 mph fastball.
-Soto had two outs in the 10th, but walked Andrelton Simmons and then gave up Kepler’s ninth career game-ending hit.
+Soto walked the bases loaded in the ninth before striking out Willians Astudillo on three pitches, finishing him with a 100 mph fastball and a hard pump of his arm.
+Soto had two outs in the 10th, but then came a walk and Kepler’s ninth career game-ending hit.

+“I don’t know if I was totally expecting to catch 10 in this heat like I did,” Minnesota backstop Mitch Garver said.
+“I’m proud of the guys.
+That was a good performance there.”

+Detroit manager A.J.
+Hinch didn’t flinch about sending out Soto again.
+The last time the left-hander pitched more than one inning was on July 7.

 The line drive to center field was plenty deep to score pitcher Kenta Maeda, the scheduled starter for Tuesday who began the inning as the automatic runner at second.
 Twins manager Rocco Baldelli decided to forfeit the designated hitter with some earlier lineup shuffling.